Ch3sh1r3Cat/vue-i18nt/README.md

 # vue-i18nt

-A lightweight internationalization plugin for Vue.js
+A lightweight internationalization plugin for Vue.js with Typescript support

 ## Installation